pug-php/pug-filter-base/README.md

 Please do not publish a filter with no test.
-Give us one or more examples in the directory **examples** to see how to use your filter by creating a file with .jade extension then create another file with the same name but .html extension to show the result.
+Give us one or more examples in the directory **examples** to see how to use your filter by creating a file with .pug extension then create another file with the same name but .html extension to show the result.
 (Replace or remove the basic example.)

 You can now check that everyting work as expected with phpunit, execute at